serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 In sum, powering your GraphQL endpoint with a serverless backend solves scaling and availability concerns outright, and it gives you a big leg up on security.
 It’s not even much code nor configuration.
 It takes only a few minutes to get to a production ready setup.

-## Selling GraphQL in your Organization

-> When using new tech, always a discussion of “do we want this, or not?”

-Ready to switch everything over, but not sure about how to convince the backend team?
-Well, here’s how I’ve seen this play out several times, with success.

-First, the frontend team would wrap their existing REST APIs in a serverless GraphQL endpoint.
-It added some latency, but they were able to experiment with product changes way faster and could fetch only what was needed.

-Then, they would use this superior workflow to gain even more buy-in.
-They would back up this buy-in by showing the backend team that nothing had broken so far.

-Now I’m not *saying* you should do that, but also, if you wanted to, there it is for your consideration.
-My lips are sealed.

 ## Serverless-Graphql repository

 It’s pretty straightforward to get your HTTP endpoint up and running.